TheDiscoMole/Machine-Learning/resume/index.md

 ## EDUCATION

 Over the years my intellectual interests have shifted here and there.
-From Mathematics to Psychology, Physics to Philosophy, Quatum Mechanics to Neuroscience and ever so slowly converging on Artificial Intelligence.
-Though my personal life was messy and I dropped out of University twice, it was never really due to an inability to keep up with the course.
-It was more the result of inner discourse and a boredom with the slow and often disappointing, supposed, intellectual stimulation university is known for. *Here is a summary of what my official education has entailed so far:*
+From Mathematics to Psychology, Physics to Philosophy, Quantum Mechanics to Neuroscience and ever so slowly converging on Artificial Intelligence.
+Though my personal life was messy and I dropped out of University twice, it wasn't really due to an inability to keep up with the course, but rather the result of inner discourse and dissatisfaction with the education I recieved. *Here is a summary of what my official education has entailed so far:*

 -----------------------------------------------------------